sparkflows/sparkflows-docs/docs/installation/configuration/https/configuring-https-fire.rst

     Enter key password for <sparkflows>
             (RETURN if same as keystore password): Press the return key or Type and note down the password

-Copy the Keystore into the Fire installation directory
+Copy Keystore to Installation Directory
 ----------------------------------------------

-Copy the generated ``keystore.jks`` file into the ``conf`` folder of your installation.
+Copy the generated ``keystore.jks`` file into the ``conf`` folder of Fire installation directory.

-Update the Keystore password
+Update Keystore Password
 ----------------------------

 Update keystore.properties to udpdate the password of the new keystore.jks file::